- The Honourable Ahmed D. Hussen MPMinister of Immigration, Refugees & Citizenship

 - Acting Director, U.S. Citizenship and Immigration Services

-Societal hate, homophobia, and violence towards LGTBQ+ people in Istanbul threaten their lives each and every day for the simple act of true self-expression.
+Horrifically, societal hate, homophobia, and violence towards LGTBQ+ people was prevalent in Istanbul as well, and threatened the lives of the men simply because of their sexuality.
 Given their increased public visibility garnered from participating in the Mr. Gay Syria competition and documentary, their lives are even more so at risk.

 I urge you to take swift action and accelerate the process of granting the five Mr. Gay Syria contestants asylum in Canada.